 They are great for complete beginners, too.
 Luciana has created her own materials especially for beginners that introduce grammar by way of conversation.
 To see some of this teaching in action, you can check out SSB’s youtube videos.

 I’ve been so happy with the progress I’ve made working with StreetSmart Brazil that I’ve asked them to give HackingPortuguese readers a discount.
-Just mention HackingPortuguese when you purchase your first subscription, and you’ll get a 10% discount off of the price of the first month’s worth of lessons.
+Just use the coupon code 10%offssbshcrtsts when you purchase your first subscription, and you’ll get a 10% discount.

 See the page on Portuguese tutoring and group classes for more suggestions.

 Best podcast (and best way to improve your pronunciation): Tá Falado

 Tá Falado is a podcast produced by the University of Texas at Austin that is split into two sequences, one for pronunciation and one for grammar.
 Although it’s designed for Spanish speakers who are learning portuguese, I think it’s extremely helpful for English speakers too (the explanations are all in english).
 In fact, this was one of the first resources I used when I began studying portuguese, and it helped me develop solid pronunciation right from the start.